whaleygeek/bitio/README.md

 I also have a microbit.GPIO idea in the making, where it could be used a bit like RPi.GPIO.

+## Work in Progress

+I am currently experimenting with ideas to allow the use of all standard images, and any user images, in the same way that the micro:bit MicroPython supports them.

+e.g. microbit.display.show(Image.SMILE)

+e.g. i = Image("90909...")
+microbit.display.show(i)

 David Whale